Movement Guide

 Modern visual culture is crowded with images that ask to be believed.
 News photography, platform images, AI pictures, and editorial framing all compete for credibility.
 The realist lesson is not that some images are simply objective.
 It is that every image has conditions of production, a point of view, and a social world that it either reveals or conceals.

-That is why the movement travels so well from art history to media criticism.
+The movement travels well from art history to media criticism because it treats credibility as a constructed visual relation.
 It helps readers distinguish evidence from performance, framing from fact, and empathy from manipulation without pretending that form does not matter.
 The method is simple: compare linked works, test one formal hypothesis, then return to context and revise it.

 Key artists